SamSamhuns/fast_person_segmentation/python/README.md

 Tested with python 3.7, 3.8, 3.9

 Use `-h` to get all possible arguments.
-It is recommented to use the `--mt` flag for multi-threading to speed inference and custom install tensorflow with AVX and FMA enabled.
+It is recommended to use the `--mt` flag for multi-threading to speed inference and build `Tensorflow` locally with AVX and FMA enabled.

 ```shell
 # Add necessary paths to env var